plotdb/konfig/doc/spec.md

  - `fire(event, args...)`: fire an event to this control
  - `render()`: update ui of this control

-For detail about how to implement a block, check `@plotdb/konfig.widget.default`'s base block for example. ( available in `web/src/pug/block/default/base` )
+To implement a block, check `@plotdb/konfig.widget.default`'s base block for example. ( available in `web/src/pug/block/default/base` )

 ### Base block

-To make implementation easier, `@plotdb/konfig` provides a block set `@plotdb/konfig.widget.default` with a base block in path `base` which has already implemented above methods.
-Yet after extending it, you should still implement following mechanism:
+To make it easier to implement a block, `@plotdb/konfig` provides a block set `@plotdb/konfig.widget.default` with a base block in path `base` which has already implemented above methods.
+You can extend it directly to make your own widget.
+However, you should still implement following mechanism:

  - for logic: init base block via `init` event through pubsub, with an object containing following:
    - `get`: same with the above `get`.